ContactEngineering/ContactMechanics/CONTRIBUTING.md

 Code style
 ----------
 Always follow [PEP-8](https://www.python.org/dev/peps/pep-0008/), with the following exception: "One big exception to PEP 8 is our preference of longer line lengths.
-We’re well into the 21st Century, and we have high-nb_grid_pts computer screens that can fit way more than 79 characters on a screen.
+We’re well into the 21st Century, and we have high-resolutiob computer screens that can fit way more than 79 characters on a screen.
 Don’t limit lines of code to 79 characters if it means the code looks significantly uglier or is harder to read."
 (Taken from [Django's contribuing guidelines](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/).)

 Development branches
 --------------------